 Dr. Peter Foltz is Research Professor at the University of Colorado’s and Executive Director of the National Science Foundation AI .
-His work covers machine learning and natural language processing for educational and clinical assessments, large-scale data analytics, cognitive skills in reading and writing, team collaboration, and 21st Century skills learning, Much of his work has focused on techniques for automatically analyzing the meaning of language through writing and speaking.
+His work covers machine learning and natural language processing for educational and clinical assessments, large-scale data analytics, cognitive skills in reading and writing, team collaboration, and 21st Century skills learning, Much of his work has focused on NLP techniques for automatically analyzing the meaning of language through writing and speaking.
 The approaches are used for assessing abilities, for providing feedback, and for understanding underlying cognitive mechanisms in the brain.
 The methods he has pioneered are used by millions of people annually to improve achievement, expand student access, and make learning materials more affordable.

 Peter has authored more than 150 journal articles, book chapters, and conference papers, as well as multiple patents.
 He previously worked at Pearson, New Mexico State University, Bell Communications Research, the Learning Research and Development Center at the University of Pittsburgh, Yale University, and the Harvard Institute for International Development.
 Dr. Foltz holds doctorate and master’s degrees from the University of Colorado, Boulder, and a bachelor degree magna cum laude from Lehigh University.